Housing & Race

-Join us at the Allen County Public Library, Main Branch Meeting Rooms A&B on May 18th from 12-1:30pm.
-Our topic is Housing & Race and we will focus on historic and ongoing challenges in affordable housing for everyone, as well as what innovative solutions are out there to support every family and individual in being able to locate safe, affordable housing.
+In May 2023, our topic was Housing & Race and we focused on historic and ongoing race based challenges in affordable housing, as well as what innovative solutions are out there to support every family and individual in being able to locate safe, affordable housing.
+Our guest speakers were Gemma McClendon (Licensed Real Estate Broker, Century 21 Bradley Realty, Inc.), Javier Mondragon (Founder/CEO, Bridge of Grace Ministries), and Jennifer Rutkowski-Smith (Homelessness Strategy Manager, United Way of Allen County) Watch the recording here.

 In February 2023, our topic was Health Care & Race and we looked at disparities in the healthcare system and how we as a community can make improvements to overcome those, as well as how we can promote positive health outcomes for ourselves, our neighbors in our community, and people we serve.
 Our guest speakers were Antoinette Francher-Donald, Aisha R. Arrington, and Antionette Johnson.
 Watch the recording here.